softwaremill/macwire/README.md

 ````

 Note that the signature of `UserFinder` is unaffected by the way the wiring is done, that is its parameter list
-doesn't have to be marked as `implicit.
+doesn't have to be marked as `implicit`.

 Installation, using with SBT
 ----------------------------